Join our Discord server

 Types of Submissions Solicited

-We invite full papers for submission that present novel and mature research results.
-Full papers are limited to 20 pages in Springer LNCS format, including bibliography and appendices.
+DIMVA solicits full papers presenting novel and mature research results.
+Full papers are limited to 25 pages in Springer LNCS format, including 18 pages of content, 5 pages of bibliography and 2 pages of appendices.

-Papers that do not follow these formatting guidelines may be rejected without review.
+Papers that do not follow the above formatting guidelines may be rejected without review.
+Authors are not allowed to resubmit rejected Cycle 1 papers to Cycle 2.

 Submission Guidelines